data-gymnasia/courses/content/python-programming/content.md

 <p></p>

-Sometimes a package contains a **submodule** which must itself be accessed with dot syntax:
+Sometimes a package contains a **subpackage** which must itself be accessed with dot syntax:

     pre(data-executable)
       | from numpy.random import standard_normal